a11031371/phantom_mask/response.md

 # Response
-> The Current content is an **example template**; please edit it to fit your style and content.
 ## A. Required Information
 ### A.1.
 Requirement Completion Rate
+- [X] Design database schema.
+  - Tables are designed as follows:
+  `pharmacies`: Stores pharmacy details including opening hours (days X opening/closing time).
+  `masks`: Stores mask information (model + color + # of packs).
+  `pharmacy_masks`: Links masks to pharmacies with price.
+Extesible for other dependent attributes (e.g., ads) in the futue.
+  `users`: Stores user information.
+  `transactions`: Stores user transaction records.

+- [x] Complete ETL scripts to import given json data to sqlite database.
+  - Implemented at pharmacies_etl_script.py and users_etl_script.py.

-- [x] List all pharmacies open at a specific time and on a day of the week if requested.
+- [ ] List all pharmacies open at a specific time and on a day of the week if requested.
   - Implemented at xxx API.
-- [x] List all masks sold by a given pharmacy, sorted by mask name or price.
+- [ ] List all masks sold by a given pharmacy, sorted by mask name or price.
   - Implemented at xxx API.
-- [x] List all pharmacies with more or less than x mask products within a price range.
+- [ ] List all pharmacies with more or less than x mask products within a price range.
   - Implemented at xxx API.
-- [x] The top x users by total transaction amount of masks within a date range.
+- [ ] The top x users by total transaction amount of masks within a date range.
   - Implemented at xxx API.
-- [x] The total number of masks and dollar value of transactions within a date range.
+- [ ] The total number of masks and dollar value of transactions within a date range.
   - Implemented at xxx API.
 - [x] Search for pharmacies or masks by name, ranked by relevance to the search term.
   - Implemented at xxx API.